 “I can even do chores!”

 Your support means children like Rose and their families don’t have to go through trauma alone.
-By making a one-off donation to Compassion’s Medical fund, you’ll give children and families a lifeline when they face sickness and injuries—and help to stop their suffering.
+By making a one-off donation to Compassion’s Medical fund, you’ll give children and families a lifeline when they face sickness and injuries.

 Donate here to make your tax-deductible gift.*